PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ## **Different setups and compatibility**

-The MSU can be build in a few ways, and more options are being added.
-They all present benefits so we will go over the different setups that one can run.
-The first thing that you will see are the board requirements which will help you decide which setup you can and want to  use.
-Those requirements don't include the filament flow sensor yet.
-If you also want to be able to support it when we finish working on it you will need one extra GPIO pins.

 information relevant to one specific setup will be preceded by [**setup type**] and ended by [**/setup type**]
 ex:
 [**Bowden style version**] information specific to a bowden style setup [**/Bowden style version**]